 4. No two players on the same team should have the same number while on the field of play.

-6. Goal keepers shall wear a jersey distinctive from all field players, the other goal keeper and
+6. Goal keepers shall wear a jersey distinctive from all field players, the other goalkeeper, and game officials.

 D. **Length of matches and ball sizes